raywoo32/HPA/README.md

 # 3 Develop

 You are done with configuring your baseline. **Check** your package frequently during commitment, and fix all errors right away.
 Package check errors have a way of interacting with each other that makes them hard to debug, it is best to address each one immediately when it occurs.
 Also, commit frequently and use meaningful commit messages.
 Your sanity will thank you.
 If you want to keep template files for reference, move them to the ```./dev``` directory so they will not be included in the package build.
 Finally, whenever you add new contents, reference it in the ```LICENSE``` file.
 Whenever you remove one of the original files, remove it from the ```LICENSE``` file.
-And whenever you modify a function, add your name to any exisitng authors.
+And whenever you modify a function, add your name to any existing authors.

 &nbsp;